Policies

 Students may be eligible for exam and/or course accommodations in certain exceptional circumstances.
 Please see the Academic Calendar policies listed below for more information on the various types of accommodations for which students may apply.

-• UBC Calendar Policy on Accommodations for Students with Disabilities: Academic accommodations help students with a disability or ongoing medical condition overcome challenges that may affect their academic success.
+- UBC Calendar Policy on Accommodations for Students with Disabilities: Academic accommodations help students with a disability or ongoing medical condition overcome challenges that may affect their academic success.
 Examples of accommodations include being given extra time on exams or having a note taker.
-Students with disabilities should contact Access and Diversity.
+Students with disabilities should contact the Centre for Accessability.

 Snow Days